OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/resources.md

 # Learn Web Development / Resources #

-The following are useful resources, in alphabetical topic order.
+The following are useful resources, in alphabetical order by topic and tool.
+Use the web browser's search feature to find specific information.

 * [Authentication](#authentication)
 * [Caching](#caching)